DenisPals/Filter/README.md

 ## How to run
 To run this program, a C compiler must be installed.
 The best way is to run it is to use a Linux enviroment like WSL for windows (if not using Linux) and to run (after compiling) one of the following:
-Grayscale
+Grayscale:
 > ./filter -g INFILE.bmp OUTFILE.bmp

-Sepia
+Sepia:
 > ./filter -s INFILE.bmp OUTFILE.bmp

-Reflect
+Reflect:
 > ./filter -r INFILE.bmp OUTFILE.bmp

-Blur
+Blur:
 > ./filter -b INFILE.bmp OUTFILE.bmp

-A number of images has been provided in the image folder.
+A few images have been provided in the image folder.

 ## Output
-**The first image is the original one**
+**The first image is the original one.**

 ![alt text](https://github.com/DenisPals/Filter/blob/main/filterExample.jpg?raw=true)